drawm/data-engineer-challenge/PROGRESS.md

 Usually I would have written tests to validate everything works, but I'm not going to learn how to setup pytest for this challenge xD

 Next ill fix the etl service.
-I think the volumes aren't properly configured
+I think the volumes aren't properly configured Done! the modules where wrong due to a misconfiguration between the ide and dockerfile

+I added a loop with a delay to continuously parse events from the disk.
+I could have used events from the file system to parse files as they come but this is good enough as a prototype

+Checked one last time to make sure it works (result & readme) and I'm done